rust-embedded/rust-raspberrypi-OS-tutorials/03_hacky_hello_world/README.md

 ## Notable additions

-- `src/console.rs` introduces interface `Traits` for console commands and a global reference to the kernel's console through `console::console()`.
+- `src/console.rs` introduces interface `Traits` for console commands and global access to the kernel's console through `console::console()`.
 - `src/bsp/raspberrypi/console.rs` implements the interface for QEMU's emulated UART.
 - The panic handler makes use of the new `println!()` to display user error messages.